 The performance of the CEO and senior executives are reviewed annually.
-With the significant reduction in headcount experienced during the 2015 financial year the board set aside the review process.
-Only one senior executive role, being the CFO / Company Secretary remained at 30 June 2015.
-As part of the headcount reduction the services of CEO were terminated on 16 January 2015 and the role remains vacant.
+With the significant reduction in headcount the board set aside the review process.
+Only one senior executive role, being the CFO / Company Secretary remained at 30 June 2016.
+As part of the headcount reduction, the office of CEO has been vacant since 16 January 2015.
+The CFO received notice of his termination on 19 May 2016 with his employment to cease on 19 August 2016.